smydtt/smydtt.github.io/_pages/publications.md

 ### Working Papers

+* Datta (2025).
+[Endogenous Inequality and Mobility in a Neoclassical Growth Model with Hand-to-Mouth Households](https://sau.int/wp-content/uploads/2025/07/SD_SAU-WP_07-25.pdf), SAU Working Paper No.\ SAUFE-WP-2025-018.
+(Under Review)

-* Basir and Datta (2023).
-‘Effect of Punishment Costs in Solving the Collective Action Problem in Revolutionary Movements’.
+* Basir and Datta (2025).
+‘Carrots and Sticks to Solve the Collective Action Problem in Revolutionary Movements’.
 (Under Review)

 * Datta and Saratchand (2021).
 [On the Macrodynamics of COVID-19 Vaccination](https://nipfp.org.in/media/medialibrary/2021/08/WP_352_2021.pdf), NIPFP Working Paper No. 352.